JuliaPy/pyjulia/README.md

-PyJulia can be used in Python virtual environments created by `virtualenv`, `venv`, and any tools wrapping them such as `pipenv` provided that Python executable used in such environments are identical to the one configured with PyCall.
+PyJulia can be used in Python virtual environments created by `virtualenv`, `venv`, and any tools wrapping them such as `pipenv` provided that Python executable used in such environments are linked to identical libpython used by PyCall.
 If this is not the case, initializing PyJulia (e.g., `import julia.Main`) prints an informative error message with detected paths to libjulia.
 See [PyCall documentation](https://github.com/JuliaPy/PyCall.jl) for how